1st Renfrew and Dumbarton Artillery Volunteers: Territorial Force

-World War I
+First World War

 Mobilisation

 A warning order of the imminence of war was received at the Highland Division's HQ on 29 July 1914, and the order to mobilise was received at 17.35 on Tuesday 4 August 1914.
 Mobilisation began the following day at unit drill halls.
 On 12 August the division was ordered to concentrate at Bedford and entrainment began on 15 August.
 Concentration was completed by 17 August and the division formed part of First Army (Home Forces) in Central Force.

 On the outbreak of war, units of the Territorial Force were invited to volunteer for Overseas Service: the majority of men in the Highland Division did so.
 On 15 August the WO issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 Then on 31 August the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.